efeelize/eng/kaiyan/invest/stay_at_home_economy.md

 # I.Out with the old,in with the new:the stay-at-home economy might be here to stay
 > The COVID-19 pandemic has ignited an explosion of the stay-at-home economy.
 Many countries are imposing strict lockdown measures to reduce the spread of the coronavirus, which ultimately has led to a rapid transformation to working from home.

+> The Internet has long empowered consumers with a more efficient path to the products and services they need to consume in their everyday lives.
+Noticeably, the disruption of the traditional shopping model reduced the time consumers spend traveling to and from traditional "brick-and-mortar" stores.
+Of course, now the pandemic has forced them to do even more shopping online.

+> Besides, the Internet has enabled some businesses and governments to do well in the new "working at home" environment.
+And the adoption of video streaming services allows students to continue to study at home.
+The demand for home entertainment, such as video games, live broadcasting, and online movies, has also increased.

+> Online activity is grabbing the lion's share of all commerce and human activity at the moment.
+Will those traditional jobs return or is this a shocking new paradigm brought on by a pandemic?
+We don't know, but staying in is the new going out for now.

 # II.grammar
 # 1.insofar as sth ... is concerned